sebashack/parallelStreams/README.md

 This example is taken from Parallel And Concurrent Haskell and shows both approaches in the optimization of the RSA algorithm for encryption and decryption.

+Also note that in this example I'm implementing the suggested Rate-Limiting for the Producers in the pipeline.
+This is a nice utility when the producers are way faster than the consumers.
+Thus rating their stream-production avoids having a great overhead in the heap due to garbage collection.